AlexsLemonade/training-modules/CONTRIBUTING.md

 - Directories that users will need to write to should not be links, or the user will not be able to write their own files.

 ### Files stored on S3

+Note that only Data Lab members have access to S3.

 To facilitate automated testing of training notebooks, all needed input files for training notebooks should be placed in the `ccdl-training-data` bucket on S3 and made publicly accessible.
 This is facilitated by the `scripts/syncup-s3.sh` bash script, which includes the needed commands for upload/sync, and should include all directories and files needed to run the training notebooks.